deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The translator spat out WARHORSE's response in the form of the Gaori word for "footwear" with a questioning uptick.

 "Her real name has this awkward sound at the start.
-Like *shhh* but more…buzzing."
+Like *shhh* but more...buzzing."

-"…*Wait, not Jew?
+"...*Wait, not Jew?
 You had a Jewish friend?"*

 "I don't know what that is.
-Her name was a longer and…*flatter* sound.
+Her name was a longer and...*flatter* sound.
 She said she was *Chinese-Canadian*?"

 "*Aah, right.
 Gotcha.
 Yah, most other humans struggle with Chinese names too."*